The Top 5 High-Powered Blenders Home Cooks Should Consider

 Pros: This Breville blender comes with a 7-year warranty, 12 speed options, and 5 preset buttons.
 The lid’s design fits snuggly and also allows for good ventilation.
 This blender also goes above and beyond with a self-cleaning function.
 The blade has serrated edges for overall more efficient blending and breaking down food.

 Cons: Also counting the lid as a “con” here, because it’s a little difficult to remove.
-Along with the hefty price, it is also literally quite heavy, weighing in at 13 pounds.
-And the controls are not as functionally intuitive as some of the other blenders listed here.
+Along with the hefty price, it is also literally quite heavy, weighing in at 17 pounds.

 Pros: The Vitamix 5200 also offers a great 7-year warranty.
 It’s manufactured and assembled in the US (Cleveland, Ohio) and is available in 5 different colors.
 This model has a cooling fan that will help the blender from overheating and burning out.
 The speed dial allows you to have variable speed control over whatever you’re blending.
 And in addition to the machine’s other blending functions, you are able to “juice” fruits and vegetables with a super high speed setting and strain out the remaining pulp.
 It also comes with a “tampering tool” to aid in better circulation.